 State Parks will continue its commitment to ensure all projects promote our mission statement, have community support, and support of local and state elected officials.
 State Parks also commits to not proceed with any projects that will be detrimental to the local community or any local business.

 All inquiries concerning the RFI should be submitted in writing to email@example.com

-Boy Scout Terrence Decuire is raising money for his Eagle Scout project.
-He has chosen Palmetto Island State Park to be the recipient of a rope climbing playground (simular to the picture) for older kids.
-He is selling 20 oz insulated Swamp Gear cups to raise money for the project.
-Cups sell for $23.
-They come in a variety of colors and are etched with Palmetto Island State Park on them.
-See pictures of the cups here.
-Donations are WELCOME!
+Boy Scout Terrence Decuire has raised the money for his Eagle Scout project and installed the playground.
+He chose Palmetto Island State Park to be the recipient of a rope climbing playground for older kids.
+He accepted donations, sold concessions at park events and sold 20 oz insulated Swamp Gear cups to raise money for the project.
+They came in a variety of colors and were etched with Palmetto Island State Park on them.

 The splash pad is open Tuesday thru Sunday, 8 a.m. to 8 p.m.

 Closed on Mondays for maintenance.